xgvargas/js-css-min-django/README.md

 jscssmin.pngMin('path/to/image.png')
 ```

 All four functions used above are only helpers to call some online minifer api.
-See below. **This script does not minify JS or CSS by itself, so you need to be online to execute this with success**.
+See below. **This script does not minify JS or CSS by itself, so you need to be online to execute it with success**.

 Minifier
 --------